Sterling Currency Calculators

 From "Calculating Machines & Instruments", Science Museum, London, about an exhibit there -

 This instrument, which shows the latest development of the Troncet type of arithmograph, was placed on the market in August 1920, and 100,000 examples were sold within a year.
 It is attractively designed on mass production lines, and various models are made, adapted to different systems of coinage, weights and measures."

 Many cheaper versions of the "Addiator" design were made over the years.

 For more information see GEM in the Mechanical Calculator section.

 Kingson sterling "Addiator" type calculator, "Empire Made" 1950s - 1960s.

 Addmaster sterling "Addiator" type calculator, "Empire Made" 1950s - 1960s.

 65 mm x 126 mm (2.5" x 5").

 Has a flap which flips over to change from addtion mode to subtraction mode.

-There is more information on the Exactus Mini-Add in the British Calculators section of this site.
+There is more information on the Exactus Mini-Add on the associated Vintage British Calculators site.